Shushishtok/AtS-my-first-mod/Getting Started.md

 Next, you will be asked to select a Community, choose `Against the Storm`.

 Make sure to select the tags that apply.
-For your first Mod it probably is simply `Mods`, but feel free to select more if they fit.
+For your first mod it probably is simply `Mods`, but feel free to select more if they fit.

 Check `Contains NSFW content` if it applies as well.

-Once you are done, hit `Submit` and once the link to the Mod page is shown, you are successful in publishing your first Mod, congrats!
+Once you are done, hit `Submit` and once the link to the mod page is shown, you are successful in publishing your first mod, congrats!
 Should there be any issues, the Website will let you know what's wrong.

-Note, that it might take a few minutes for your Mod to show up in the App, but as soon as it's on the Website, you can sit back and relax.
+Note, that it might take a few minutes for your mod to show up in the App, but as soon as it's on the Website, you can sit back and relax.

 ## Uploading a New Version

-Sometimes you want to update your Mod because of a recent fix or a new feature.
-Since you published your Mod already, you will have to publish an Update for it as well.
+Sometimes you want to update your mod because of a recent fix or a new feature.
+Since you published your mod already, you will have to publish an Update for it as well.
 To do so, gather your package files as described in the [Package Setup](#package-setup).

 First, adjust the `manifest.json` version_number to a higher value. **Important:** Do not change the name, or it will not be recognized as a new version!